Use Lucent Sky AVM with Azure Pipelines

 1. Navigate to the Pipelines > Pipelines section of the Azure DevOps project and edit the pipeline with Azure Pipeline designer.
 Create a secret variable named ApiKey with the value of an API key to the Lucent Sky AVM server.

-3. In the .yaml file, locate an appropriate location to download the CLI, such as after the application build is completed.
+3. In the .yml file, locate an appropriate location to download the CLI, such as after the application build is completed.

-4. Insert the following code to the .yaml file, which downloads the CLI setup file to $(System.DefaultWorkingDirectory)/tools/clear-cli.zip and extracts its content to $(System.DefaultWorkingDirectory)/tools/clear-cli.
+4. Insert the following code to the .yml file, which downloads the CLI setup file to $(Agent.ToolsDirectory)/clear-cli.zip and extracts its content to $(Agent.ToolsDirectory)/clear-cli.

 - task: PowerShell@2